visualdatascience/2018/committee.md

 **[Liang Gou](https://usa.visa.com/about-visa/visa-research/liang-gou.html)**

-Liang is a Sr. Researcher of Data Analytics at Visa Research.
+Liang is a Principal Research Scientist at Visa Research.
 His research interests lie in the fields of visual analytics, deep learning and human-computer interaction.
 Prior to joining Visa Research, Liang was a Research Staff Member at IBM Almaden Research Center.

 ### Steering Committee